56kcloud/terraform_advisor_by_56k/blogpost/blog_post.md

 ---

 In the ever-evolving landscape of cloud infrastructure, Terraform has become the gold standard for Infrastructure as Code (IaC).
-However, as our codebases grow in complexity and our teams scale, one critical challenge remains: **How do we efficiently answer specific questions about our infrastructure while ensuring alignment with AWS best practices?**
+However, as our codebases grow in complexity and our teams scale, one critical challenge remains: **How do we efficiently ensure our infrastructure is and stays aligned with industry standards and best practices?**

 Today, I'm excited to introduce **Terraform Advisor by 56k.Cloud** - an AI-powered solution that analyzes Terraform GitHub repositories to answer specific infrastructure questions by combining code analysis with AWS Well-Architected Framework guidance through specialized AI agents.